lassenza/getDataPeerProject/README.md

 #Getting and Cleaning Data Course Project

 The Course project consists of the following points:
--You should create one R script called run_analysis.R that does the following.
+- You should create one R script called run_analysis.R that does the following.
--Merges the training and the test sets to create one data set.
+- Merges the training and the test sets to create one data set.
--Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
--Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately labels the data set with descriptive variable names.
--From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Running the script